Support Via Technology: Living and Learning With Advancing FTD (STELLA-FTD)

 Time Frame

-measures caregiver self efficacy for symptoms management and community support service use.
-Scale 10-100, higher scores indicating better sense of self-efficacy
+Measures caregiver self-efficacy for symptoms management and community support service use.
+Scale 10-100, higher scores indicating better sense of self-efficacy.

-Marwit Meuser Caregiver Grief Index (change is being assessed)
+Marwit Meuser Caregiver Grief Index

 Caregiver grief; Scale 18-90, higher scores=worse grief

-Caregiver Guilt Questionnaire (change is being assessed)
+Caregiver Guilt Questionnaire (CGQ)

 Experience Survey